 May 11 has proven to be a big date in the history of the National Hockey League.
-Some it’s legendary players and coaches had big moments, some for the final time.
+Some of its legendary players and coaches had big moments, some for the final time.
 Franchises with long histories of success have made plenty of memories on this date.
+Let’s begin our daily trip back through the decades to relive all the best moments from this date.

 The Last Runs for Two Legends